-Unfortunately, those distortions – and more – were repeated during the Committee hearing (which can be watched here).
+Unfortunately, those distortions – and more – were repeated during her Committee nomination hearing (which can be watched here).
 Our CEO Dennis Kelleher responded in real-time during the hearing on Twitter, which can be found here: @DennisKelleher on Twitter.
 Although unmentioned by the media (and distorted by Republicans), two things became clear during the hearing.

 Second, the fossil fuel industry & their allies (again including Sens.
 McConnell, Toomey, other Republicans on the Committee) are trying to bully the Fed into ignoring well-known and recognized risks related to climate.
 They want the Fed to create a special exemption for any risks arising from the fossil fuel industry, in effect insisting on a de facto prohibition on the Fed from even looking at risks arising from climate.
 That is nothing less than those Senators politicizing the Fed by picking winners and losers and carving out special treatment for their special interests.
 That not only seriously undermines the Fed’s independence, but it also dangerously increases the risk of a financial crash, as we pointed out in a post-hearing press release and in this Op Ed: The Real Threat to the Fed.